 If you’re looking to test the waters in New York—say, a semester in the city or a temporary job stint—it will be harder to find a place, considering that the vast majority of leases here run for a year.
 You will also want to stay on the right side of NYC law when renting from sites like Airbnb and Craigslist: It’s illegal to rent an apartment here when the owner is not present for less than 30 days.

-That said, there are companies who offer furnished apartments on a short-term basis as well as co-living arrangements, which offer a turn-key approach to renting.
-According to Padilla, who has placed many people in short-term rentals over the past seven years, these are typically for a three-month minimum and often don’t have the same salary requirements as regular rental buildings.
-You will typically pay more per month than for longer term rentals, but that extra money might be worth it if you want to live in high-end buildings with lots of amenities (or forego the need to furnish your temporary home yourself).
+That said, there are companies that offer furnished apartments on a short-term basis as well as co-living arrangements, which offer a turn-key approach to renting.
+According to DiSario, who has placed many people in short-term rentals, these are typically for a three-month minimum and often don’t have the same salary requirements as regular rental buildings.
+You will typically pay more per month than for longer-term rentals, but that extra money might be worth it if you want to live in a high-end building with lots of amenities (or forgo the need to furnish your temporary home yourself).

 7. Getting roommates to agree

 Whether you go it alone or use a reputable matching service, finding a qualified roommate takes time, as does pulling together everyone’s paperwork.
-Padilla has had many clients find roommates (and fast) through the bulletin board at Columbia or NYU or other campuses.
-Tartaglia refers his clients to Real NY’s roommate portal.
+DiSario has had many clients find roommates (and fast) through the bulletin board at Columbia or NYU or other campuses.

 Then there’s the matter of getting everyone to sign off on a particular space.

 When there are parent-guarantors in the picture, things can get even thornier.
-Padilla recalls having to take three male roommates and their parents (who had flown in for the occasion) to see 15 apartments over a couple days, with everyone asking questions and having differing opinions.
+DiSario recalls having to take three roommates and their parents (who had flown in for the occasion) to see 15 apartments over a couple days, with everyone asking questions and having differing opinions.
 “It was like a reality show.”
-Somehow she managed to find something that pleased everyone at the table, but not without lots of hand-holding.
+Somehow, she managed to find something that pleased everyone at the table, but not without lots of hand-holding.

 8. Finding a roomie-friendly building